Mendasp/NS2Plus/README.md

 - 09/03/2014 (Build 263):
 	- Server browser is now able to filter servers running CHUD, but can only do so ingame.
 To be able to search outside of a game use [CHUD Browser](http://steamcommunity.com/sharedfiles/filedetails/?id=236685163).

-- 07/03/2014 (Build 263):
-	- Added server tag "CHUD" (in the future this could allow searching for servers that run the mod).
-	- Added third option to the Alien Vision switcher: [Huze's Minimal AV](http://steamcommunity.com/sharedfiles/filedetails/?id=98879398).
-	- Added hit indicator fade time (chud_hitindicator).
-Controls the time it takes for the crosshair hit indicator to fade out (between 0 and 1 - Default value: 1).
-	- Added new command to disable automatic waypoints (chud_autowps).
-Disables the waypoints not given by the commander.

 Credits/Thanks to
 =================